Mario + Rabbids Kingdom Battle: Legacy

 In the 2018 fighting game Super Smash Bros.
 Ultimate, three of the Rabbids appear as collectable power-ups ("Spirits"): Rabbid Mario, Rabbid Peach, and Rabbid Kong.
 Rabbid Peach appears in Just Dance 2018 as the alternative playable mascot for Beyoncé's song "Naughty Girl".

 Connections forged from Kingdom Battle extend beyond Rabbids references.
 In January 2019, Kirkhope was asked by Soliani for his contact information on behalf of Nintendo, saying the company loved what Kirkhope had done for the Mario + Rabbids soundtrack and requested his help on an unspecified piece of music.
 Kirkhope was initially skeptical about the purpose of this offer but accepted it.
 Upon realizing that he was being asked to arrange music for Banjo and Kazooie's appearance in Super Smash Bros.
 Ultimate, he was excited for the return of the characters.

+Sequel

-A sequel, Mario + Rabbids Sparks of Hope, was announced at E3 2021 and was released on October 20, 2022 on the Nintendo Switch.
+A sequel, Mario + Rabbids Sparks of Hope, was announced at E3 2021 and was released on 20 October 2022 on the Nintendo Switch.